- Automated savings roundups and multiple savings accounts

 - Payment capabilities.
-Up offers a range of payment options including Apple Pay, Google Pay, Fitbit Pay and Garmin Pay.
+Up offers a range of payment options including Apple Pay, Google Pay, Samsung Pay, Fitbit Pay and Garmin Pay.
 You can also benefit from its conversational payments feature which lets you view your payment history with people and merchants in a message-style format, similar to WhatsApp.
 Payments are made in real-time using OSKO.

 - Not many products available yet.
 If you’re keen to keep your banking products together, keep in mind Up has only launched its transaction and savings accounts.

 Is Up safe?

 While Up is a brand new bank, it’s a collaboration between Bendigo, Adelaide Bank (Bendigo) and technology company Ferocia.
 Because of this, Up's financial products are issued by Bendigo.
 Any deposits you make in Up are also protected by the Government Guarantee.
 This is up to a total of $250,000 across all deposit products you might have with Bendigo and Adelaide Bank.
 If you have any problems, such as losing your card, you can notify Up immediately by using the live chat option in the app.
 You can also call Up if you need help.

 How to sign up to bank with Up

 Up transaction and savings accounts are available to individuals over the age of 16.
 You just need $1 in the account to get started.